Lectionary Readings for Sunday, July 5th, 2020

 capacity to distension is not only external to the barometer, but within it also; so that as a

-PER SE it is entirely worthless.
+measure of atmospheric pressure PER SE it is entirely worthless.
 The suction pump, or

 inverted tube filled with water, showeth the pressure of the atmosphere upward as well as